The Welsh Terrier breed is clever, alert, and friendly. Especially to its close family members.

-Owners must be prepared to socialize and train their Welsh Terrier very well from a young age.
+Owners must socialize and train their Welsh Terrier very well from a young age.

-Although these dogs can be great with kids, they must be socialized properly to children.
-And, any young kids in the house must be taught how to respect the Welshie’s space, and how to interact gently.
+These dogs can be great with kids.
+But they must be socialized well to children.
+And, any young kids in the house must know how to respect the Welshie’s space, and how to interact gently.

 Finding Welsh Terrier Puppies

 Welsh Terriers are great for the right family, but they aren’t the most popular breed.
-So, it may take a bit of work to find one.
+So, it may take a bit of work and time to find one.

 Make sure you are only choosing a reputable breeder on your search for Welsh Terrier puppies for sale.

-Welsh Terrier price can vary from around $900 to as much as $3000.
+Welsh Terrier price can range from around $900 to as much as $3000.
 It will vary depending on location, demand, and your puppy’s parents.